nCounter Knowledge Base: Assays & Applications

 The target sequences and associated probe pair data are included in a CodeSet Design Report that is sent to the customer for review and approval prior to the start of the manufacturing process.

-Working with xenograft RNA is a particular strength of NanoString technology.
+Working with xenograft RNA is a particular strength of our technology.
 We have extensive experience with multi-species designs, particularly the mouse-human xenograft tumor model.
 Designing a CodeSet that targets mRNAs from each species is relatively straightforward; we simply check all transcriptomes likely to be present in the reaction for cross-hybridization.
 In addition, our nSolver software allows you to create custom annotations for each targets, so it is easy to assign them to different pathways or species for downstream analysis.

 In all of our probe designs across organisms, we design to what is considered the reference sequence by NCBI unless otherwise specified in a custom project.
 The NCBI mouse reference sequence is from C57BL/6J mice.
 Our probes are robust to small changes in the actual target sequence, which makes them insensitive to most variation from the reference sequence that exists between strains.
 To determine how well a probe will work against a variant target, we compare the percent identity of the original, targeted sequence to the variant (using BLASTn).
 Any target with a percent identity of 95% or greater is likely to be targeted at similar efficiency to the intended sequence.
 Thus, in order for probe efficiency to be significantly altered, there would have to be more than 5 bases that differ between the reference and the alternate strain.

-NanoString chemistry is based on hybridizing anti-sense capture and detection probes to a 100bp segment of the target of interest.
+nCounter chemistry is based on hybridizing anti-sense capture and detection probes to a 100bp segment of the target of interest.
 Fragment size of the nucleic acid sample can modulate the efficiency of this reaction under certain conditions.

 nCounter technology requires that RNA or DNA is sufficiently fragmented to allow for hybridization of the capture and detection probes.
 For optimal performance, we recommend that at least 50% of the sample be fragments 200 nt or larger, as determined by Agilent Bioanalyzer®.
 Total nucleic acid input may be increased according to fragment size distribution, per our Tech Note, if the sample is highly degraded.